notfazeaholic/commands/README.md

 # **Trades**

-`/trade playername` - Sends trade request to a player test
+`/trade playername` - Sends trade request to a player